Battle of Dan-no-ura: Aftermath

 This decisive defeat of the Taira forces led to the end of the Taira bid for control of Japan.
 Minamoto no Yoritomo, the elder half-brother of Minamoto Yoshitsune, became the first shōgun, establishing his military government (bakufu) in Kamakura.
-In this battle the Taira lost Taira Tomomori, Taira Noritsune, Taira Norimori, Taira Tsunemori, Taira Sukemori, Taira Arimori and Taira Yukimori, were killed.
+In this battle the Taira lost Taira Tomomori, Taira Noritsune, Taira Norimori, Taira Tsunemori, Taira Sukemori, Taira Arimori and Taira Yukimori, who were all killed.

 In culture

 According to legend, the heike crabs found in the Straits of Shimonoseki are considered by the Japanese to hold the spirits of the Taira warriors.

 There is also a famous legend of Yoshitsune's "eight boat jump," a feat described as Yoshitsune leaping across eight consecutive boats to escape Noritsune's attempt at dragging him into the sea with him.
 However, it's more likely he only leaped one boat and later descriptions simply exaggerated this.

-The battle is featured in Masaki Kobayashi's 1964 film Kwaidan, in the films third act, titled "Hoichi the Earless".
+The battle is featured in Masaki Kobayashi's 1964 film Kwaidan, in the film's third act, titled "Hoichi the Earless".

 The battle is the subject of an opera by the Thai-American composer S. P. Somtow.
 Called Dan no Ura, the opera premiered in Bangkok in 2014.

 The 2021 animated film Inu-Oh also references the battle in its exposition.

 Episodes 10 and 11 of the 2021 Naoko Yamada animated series The Heike Story portray this battle.

+The video game Ghost of Tsushima briefly mentions the battle during the second act.